There are a few things you should know about before you arrive in Canada to work.

 Your spouse working in Canada

-Spouses or common-law partners who want to work while in Canada must apply for their own work permit.
-Normally, they must meet the same requirements as you, including obtaining (if required) a labour market opinion from Human Resources and Skills Development Canada.
+If you have a spouse or common-law partner who wants to work in Canada, they must apply for their own work permit.
+Normally, they must meet the same rules as you do.
+This includes getting an LMO from Employment and Social Development Canada, if needed.

-However, your spouse or common-law partner may be eligible to apply for an “open” work permit that will allow her or him to accept any job with any employer if:
+Your spouse or common-law partner may be able to apply for an "open" work permit that will let them accept any job with any employer.

 Your children working in Canada

-Your dependent children may also apply for an “open” work permit in certain provinces.
-For more information, see Can my dependent children work in Canada?
+Your dependent children may also apply for an open work permit in some provinces.

 Staying in Canada

 Read your work permit carefully.
 It sets out all the conditions for working in Canada.
-If you do not follow those conditions, you could be asked to leave Canada.
+If you do not meet those conditions, you could be asked to leave Canada.

 Employment and labour standards